 - Gout.
 This is widely considered the most painful type of arthritis.
 Attacks are caused by crystals of uric acid that can build up in joint or tissue spaces.
 Diet has a large effect on the frequency of gout attacks.
 Gout most commonly affects the big toe but may affect other joints as well.

 - Osteoarthritis.
 This is generally found in the elderly.
 This happens with the decomposition of cartilage that had previously protected the joint.
-This pain gets caused by a large amount of movement but is generally not as severe as other forms of arthritis.
+This pain is caused by a large amount of movement but is generally not as severe as other forms of arthritis.

 Though there is no cure for arthritis, your loved one can take steps to manage their arthritis.
 Nobody wants to live in chronic pain.
 With the help of others, your loved one can live a healthy and less painful life.

 Some of the most common suggestions by doctors to lessen the pain of arthritis include: